PWalsh48/resources/tutorials/learn-github.md

 2. Select the branch you made your changes in.
 3. Review your proposed changes.
 4. Click 'Create Pull Request'.

+Alternatively, you can create a pull request for a forked repository.

 ## Merging Changes